olaflaitinen/Promethium/docs/overview.md

 ```

 All four implementations share the same mathematical specification but are **completely independent** with no runtime inter-language dependencies.
 See [Architecture](architecture.md) for details.

 ---

-## Introduction

-Promethium - Advanced Seismic Data Recovery and Reconstruction Framework represents a comprehensive, state-of-the-art solution for addressing data quality challenges inherent in seismic data acquisition and processing.
-Initiated in December 2025, the framework integrates classical signal processing techniques with cutting-edge artificial intelligence and machine learning methods to deliver superior data reconstruction capabilities.

-Seismic data forms the foundation of subsurface characterization across multiple domains, from hydrocarbon exploration to earthquake hazard assessment.
-The quality of seismic data directly impacts the reliability of interpretations and the economic value of decisions based on those interpretations.
-Promethium addresses the critical gap between acquired data quality and the data quality required for reliable interpretation through state-of-the-art deep learning and physics-informed approaches.

----